 Abdominal aortic aneurysm is an expansion of a weak part of the artery wall, and it carries serious consequences if neglected.
 In Turkey, the condition can be diagnosed, followed up and treated by the most skilled doctors.

-An overview of abdominal aortic aneurysm
+Overview of abdominal aortic aneurysm

 Older, long-term smokers are at particular risk of developing aneurysms.